DanielDango/LiSSA-RATLR/README.md

 ## Contributing

 We welcome contributions from the community!
-If you're interested in contributing to LiSSA, please read our [Contributing Guide](CONTRIBUTING.md) to get started.
+If you're interested in contributing to LiSSA, please read our [Code of Conduct](CODE_OF_CONDUCT.md) to get started.

 ## License